 All pet birds entering the U.S. at an airport or seaport must have a VS import permit.
-For all pet birds from Mexico, you will submit the permit application to the VS National Import Export Services (NIES) Staff in Riverdale, Maryland.
+For all returning U.S. origin pet birds, you will submit the permit application to the VS

+National Import Export Services (NIES) Staff in Riverdale, Maryland.

 You must apply for a VS import permit approximately 30 days prior to departure.
 You need to know your route of travel and specify a travel date before applying.
+The route of travel should include a flight that travels directly to a designated port of entry within the U.S. without stopping at other U.S. airports.
+If you cannot obtain a direct flight to a designated port of entry, you will need to discuss this with the NIES Riverdale Staff.
+You also need to provide a copy of your U.S. health certificate issued before your pet bird left the U.S. with your application.
 The import permit is valid for 30 days from your specified travel date.
 If your travel plans change and your pet bird will be arriving in the U.S. more than 30 days after the travel date specified on the import permit, you will have to apply for an amended permit or a new permit.
 Permits can only be amended (for an additional fee) before they expire.
 Once your permit expires, you will need to submit a new import permit application.

-Fees for VS import permits:
+Fees for VS import permits::